-Friday, April 19 Deadline for submitting facility evaluation, key contacts forms and hotel agreement(s) if interested in hosting preliminary-round competition.
-Sunday, April 28 Deadline for submitting the NCAA online lineup form by 5 p.m.
+Friday, April 17 Deadline for submitting facility evaluation, key contacts forms and hotel agreement(s) if interested in hosting preliminary-round competition.
+Sunday, April 26 Deadline for submitting the NCAA online lineup form by 5 p.m.
 Eastern time.
 Deadline for submitting score reporting forms to www.itatennis.com by 10 p.m. local time.
-Monday, April 29 Announcement of teams and first- and second-round sites.
-Lineups posted for review on the NCAA website at ncaa.org.
-Tuesday, April 30 Individual selections posted on NCAA website at ncaa.com by 6 p.m.
+Monday, April 27 Announcement of teams and first- and second-round sites.
+Lineups posted for review at ncaa.org.
+Tuesday, April 28 Individual selections posted at ncaa.com by 6 p.m.
 Eastern time.
-Tuesday, April 30 Deadline for challenging lineups, 5 p.m.
+Tuesday, April 28 Deadline for challenging lineups, 5 p.m.
 Eastern time.
-Challenges to men's lineups must be submitted to Kelsey Jones, NCAA championships manager (email: kjones@ncaa.org).
+Challenges to men's lineups must be submitted to TBD, NCAA championships manager (email: xxx@ncaa.org).
 Challenges to women's lineups must be submitted to John Bugner, NCAA championships manager (email: jbugner@ncaa.org).
-Wednesday, May 1 Teleconference for first- and second-round hosts and NCAA site representatives, 11 a.m.
+Wednesday, April 29 Teleconference for first- and second-round hosts and NCAA site representatives, 11 a.m.
 Eastern time.
-Thursday, May 2 Lineups finalized by tennis committee during noon Eastern time teleconference and posted on the NCAA website by 5 p.m.
+Wednesday, April 29 Written responses due from coaches whose lineups have been challenged, 2 p.m.
 Eastern time.
-Note: Coaches may need to make themselves available during this teleconference if their lineups have been challenged.
-Thursday, May 2 Men's championships - Mandatory administrative meeting, 7 p.m. local time, at first-and second-round sites.
-Thursday or Friday, May 2 or 3 Women's championships - Mandatory administrative meeting, 7 p.m. local time, at first- and second-round sites.
-Friday, May 3 Men's championships - Play begins at first- and second-round sites.
-Friday or Saturday, May 3 or 4 Women's championships - Play begins at first- and second-round sites.
-Sunday, May 5 Men's championships - Second-round play must be completed by 9 a.m. local time Monday, May 6 Women's championships - Second-round play must be completed by 9 a.m. local time
+Thursday, April 30 Lineups posted on ncaa.org by noon Eastern time.
+Thursday, April 30 Women's championships - Mandatory administrative meeting at first- and second-round sites.
+Thursday or Friday, April 30 or May 1 Men's championships - Mandatory administrative meeting, at first- and second-round sites.
+Friday, May 1 Women's championships - Play begins at first- and second-round sites.
+Friday or Saturday, May 1 or 2 Men's championships - Play begins at first- and second-round sites.
+Sunday, May 3 Women's championships - Second-round play must be started by 9 a.m. local time Monday, May 4 Men's championships - Second-round play must be started by 9 a.m. local time

-Sunday, May 5 or Monday, May 6

-Announcement of super-regional sites.

-Thursday or Friday

-May 9 or 10

-Mandatory administrative meeting, 7 p.m. local time, at super-regional sites.

-Friday or Saturday May 10 or 11

-Super-regional competition.

-Wednesday, May 15

-Mandatory administrative meeting for team championships, 5 to 6 p.m.
+Sunday, May 3 or Monday, May 4 Announcement of super-regional sites.
+Thursday or Friday May 7 or 8 Mandatory administrative meeting at super-regional sites.
+Friday or Saturday May 8 or 9 Super-regional competition.
+Wednesday, May 13 Mandatory administrative meeting for team championships, 5 to 6 p.m. local time.

-local time.

 Men's and women's team celebration, 7:15 to 8:30 p.m. local time.

-Thursday, May 16

-Play begins for men's team championship.

-Friday, May 17

-Play begins for women's team championship.

-Sunday, May 19

-Mandatory administrative meeting, 8:30 to 9 a.m. local time, for individual championships.

-Singles and doubles participant celebration, 1:30 a.m.

-Monday, May 20

-Play begins for men's and women's singles championships.

-Tuesday, May 21

-Play begins for men's and women's doubles championships.

-Saturday, May 25

-Men's and women's singles finals.
+Thursday, May 14 Play begins for women's team championship.
+Friday, May 15 Play begins for men's team championship.
+Sunday, May 17 Mandatory administrative meeting, 8:30 to 9 a.m. local time, for individual championships.
+Singles and doubles participant celebration, 12:30 p.m.
+Monday, May 18 Play begins for men's and women's singles championships.
+Tuesday, May 19 Play begins for men's and women's doubles championships.
+Saturday, May 23 Men's and women's singles finals.
 Men's and women's doubles finals.